zx80/flask-simple-auth/README.md

 # Flask Simple Auth

-Simple authentication and authorization for [Flask](https://flask.palletsprojects.com/), which is controled from Flask configuration.
+Simple authentication and authorization for [Flask](https://flask.palletsprojects.com/), which is controled from Flask configuration and decorators.

 ## Description

-Help to manage authentication and authorizations in a Flask application.
+Help to manage authentication, authorizations and parameter checks in a Flask application.

 For authentication, the idea is that the authentication is checked in a `before_request` hook, and can be made available through some global